denisk20/TypingTutor/README.md

 <textarea id='typingarea' cols='100' rows='6'></textarea>
 ```
 It's a good idea to make textareas (cols and rows attributes) approximately the same size as input text size.
+In order to move the focus to the typing area right after creation use `focus: true` parameter

 ## Acceptable Options
 ```javascript